FactorialCoin/base/README.md

 The file strcuture should be kinda self-explanatory.

-May the FCC tkae you down the rabbithole, say hello to Alice from me!
+May the FCC take you down the rabbithole, say hello to Alice from me!

 Chaosje.